rhtgpta/rhtgpta.github.io/about.md

 permalink: /about/
 ---

 Hi, I'm Rohit Gupta, a data geek currently pursuing a master's in Data Science at [University of Washington, Seattle][studypg].
 I graduated from [Indraprastha University][study] with a B.Tech in Electronics in 2013.
+I have a total work experience of 3+ years; working on exciting and impactful projects at [Mu Sigma][work1] and [Delhivery][work2].
 I'm from New Delhi, India.

 I love simplifying problems and solving them through analytical rigour.
 Also fascinated by the intersection of technology, business, mathematics and pyschology.
 Mostly struggling to remain language/tool agnostic.
 Fan of open-source systems.
 R/Python/Linux are my Goto tools.
 Check out some of my [projects][proj], or have a look at my [Résumé]({{ site.url }}/cv/RohitGupta_CV.pdf).